 This course critically examines basic religious beliefs and concepts.
 Special attention is given to arguments for and against the existence of God.
 Also covered are topics such as the attributes and nature of God, the role of faith and reason in belief, miracles in a scientific age, the possibility of an afterlife, predestination and human freedom, the origin of religious belief, religious disagreement, etc.

-Note(s): This course is cross-listed as PHI235.
+Note(s): This course may also be taken as PHI 235 Philosophy of Religion.